All Beginnings Are Difficult. Learn How to Surf

 learn how to surf ©thefreesurfer.com

-To learn how to surf is really not as difficult as everyone says!
-We learned that ourselves or heard that from friends.
+Learning how to surf is really not as difficult as everyone says!

 learn how to surf welligama ©thefreesurfer.com